Chapter 7. Graphics and Color

 The fo:instream-foreign-object is often used to include Scalable Vector Graphics (SVG) directly in the file, and it has all the same properties as an external-graphic.

 fo:external-graphic provides the wrapper for graphics.
 Why external?
 Because the actual graphic’s file is external to the XML source document.
-If wrapped in a block or inline, the graphic is appropriately laid ...
+If wrapped in a block or inline, the graphic is appropriately laid out by ...

 Get XSL-FO now with the O’Reilly learning platform.